 The US still has more than 30,000 troops based in South Korea.

 As for South Korea itself, it was never a signatory to the original armistice.

 Interviewed by Al Jazeera, Brian Bridges, a professor of political science at Lingnan University, Hong Kong, said the agreement suggested the North Korean leader was “coming out of his shell” and becoming more engaged.

 “North Korea is in a difficult economic situation,” he said, “and Kim Jong-il has to face the reality of how to get aid, how to get foreign investment into his country to raise the living standards of his people.

 “To do that it requires dialogue and engagement and giving up some of the nuclear weapons or nuclear processes that he has been involved so far.”

 Melissa Chan, Al Jazeera’s correspondent in South Korea, said that while the declaration does include some concrete steps, it is unlikely to silence all of Roh’s critics at home in South Korea, many of whom say the North cannot be trusted to keep its word.

-South Korea’s main opposition Grand National Party called the declaration “insufficient”.
+South Korea’s main opposition Grand National Party was quick to register its disapproval of the summit, calling the joint declaration “insufficient”.